-Stereo, Winter 1971
+Stereo, Winter 1971 -

-'An exceptionally good value for the kit builder; set meets or exceeds specifications without need for professional alignment or adjustments; one of the best performing receivers available in any measured distortion of 0.15 per cent as typical over most of the audio range, even though the specifications rate the receiver at a distortion of 0.25 per cent.
+"An exceptionally good value for the kit builder; set meets or exceeds specifications without need for professional alignment or adjustments; one of the best performing receivers available in any form."

-Audio, August 1970 - C. G. McProud on the AR-29:
+Audio, August 1970 - C.G.
+McProud on the AR-29:

-'The Heathkit AR-29 is a worthy companion to the famous AR-15 - somewhat easier to build, somewhat lower in power, somewhat less expensive - but nevertheless a superb receiver in its own
+'The Heathkit AR-29 is a worthy companion to the famous AR-15 - somewhat easier to build, somewhat lower in power, somewhat less expensive --- but nevertheless a superb receiver in its own right.